easy-updates-manager/easy-updates-manager/readme.txt

 Manage all of your WordPress update settings, including individual plugin/theme updates, automatic updates, and much more.
 Also works with WordPress multisite.

 == Description ==
-Easy Updates Manager is a lite yet powerful plugin which enables you to manage all types of updates on your single site install or in multisite.
+Easy Updates Manager is a light yet powerful plugin which enables you to manage all types of updates on your single site install or in multisite.

 For more information on how to use Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.